expo/expo/docs/pages/versions/v41.0.0/sdk/location.md

 > **Deprecated.** Use [`getForegroundPermissionsAsync`](#locationgetforegroundpermissionsasync) or [`getBackgroundPermissionsAsync`](#locationgetbackgroundpermissionsasync).

 Checks user's permissions for accessing location.
-Alias for `Permissions.getAsync(Permissions.LOCATION)`.

 #### Returns